City Hall survey seeks input regarding city’s performance

 The Philadelphia Resident Survey 2016-17 will close for good on Feb.
 15. The Office of the Mayor introduced the survey online and in printed form last fall in partnership with the Temple University Institute for Survey Research.
 The city is paying Temple $32,000 for the project.

-An initial survey phase began in mid-September and continued through October, but the results were flawed.
-White, wealthy people comprised a majority of the 7,000 respondents.
+An initial survey phase began in mid-September and continued through October, but the result was skewed because it over-sampled white, wealthy people.

 “It was not representative of the city.
 It was primarily white individuals and higher-income individuals.
 We wanted to make sure all communities and voices are heard, so we decided to relaunch it on January 8,” said Angelina Ruffin, the city’s director of performance management and deputy chief administration officer.